 Graded assessment is done through homework and exams.
-Other assessment techniques will also be used; these include direct questioning, problems to be solved in class, and discussions during office hours.
 Additionally, problems will be assigned for student self-assessment.
 The homework problems will be assigned out of the textbook and an online test bank; they will be chosen such that they facilitate the students' development of skills in manipulating matrices, solving systems of linear equations, and determining bases for vector spaces.
 Exam problems will be constructed such as to test if the students have acquired the skills and understanding necessary to perform the five types of operations listed (•) above.